YsoSirius/windfarmGA/README.md

 ## Grid Spacing
 ### Rectangular Grid Cells
 Verify that the grid spacing is appropriate.
-Adapt the following input variables if desired:
+Adapt the following input variables if necessary:
-- *Rotor*: The desired rotor radius in meters.
+- *Rotor*: The rotor radius in meters.
 - *fcrR*: The grid spacing factor, which should at least be 2, so that a single grid covers at least the whole rotor diameter.
 - *prop*: The proportionality factor used for grid calculation.
-It determines the percentage a grid has to overlay the considered area to be represented as grid cell.
+It determines the minimum percentage that a grid cell must cover of the area.

 *Make sure that the Polygon is projected in meters.*
 ```sh